TomasHubelbauer/ttypescript-esm/readme.md

 # ttypescript ESM

+**Note:** The work in this repository ultimately resulted in VS Code extension https://github.com/TomasHubelbauer/vscode-esm-url.
+The approach used by that extension is different (uses a TS Server plugin and works just by installing the extension with no need for a workspace version of TypeScript or to use ttypescript), but ultimately it still renders the work done here obsolete.

+---

 This repository contains a [ttypescript](https://github.com/cevek/ttypescript) transformer which removes URL fragment and search parts from `import` statement module specifiers which are relative `file:` paths.